Galois action on knots I: Action of the absolute Galois group

 We will extend our definition of profinite analogue of knots into that of framed knots and show that the absolute Galois group acts on the group generated by them.
 The construction is given in a same way to our arguments in \S \ref{Galois action on profinite knots}.

-\begin{defn} {\it The set $\widehat{\mathcal{FT}}$ of isotopy classes of profinite framed tangles} is defined to be the set of profinite tangles divided by the {\it framed isotopy}, the equivalence given by a finite number of the moves (FT1)-(FT6).
-Here (FT1)-(FT5) are same to (T1)-(T5) given in \S \ref{Galois action on profinite knots} while (FT6) is given below. {\it The set $\widehat{\mathcal{FK}}$ (resp. $\widehat{\mathcal{FL}}$) of isotopy classes of profinite framed knots (resp. links)} is the subset of $\widehat{\mathcal{FT}}$ which consists of framed isotopy classes of profinite knots (resp. links). \end{defn}
+\begin{defn} The set $\widehat{\mathcal{FT}}$ of {\it profinite framed tangles} (isotopy classes of profinite framed tangle diagrams) is defined to be the set of profinite tangle diagrams divided by the {\it framed isotopy}, the equivalence given by a finite number of the moves (FT1)-(FT6).
+Here (FT1)-(FT5) are same to (T1)-(T5) given in \S \ref{Galois action on profinite knots} while (FT6) is given below.
+The set $\widehat{\mathcal{FK}}$ (resp. $\widehat{\mathcal{FL}}$) of {\it profinite framed knots (resp. links)} is the subset of $\widehat{\mathcal{FT}}$ which consists of framed isotopy classes of profinite knot (resp. link) diagrams. \end{defn}

 (FT6) {\it First framed Reidemeister move}: for $c\in\widehat{\mathbb Z}$, $c_{k,l+2}^{\epsilon_1}$, $c_{k+2,l}^{\epsilon_2}\in C$, $a_{k+1,l+1}^{\epsilon_3}\in A$ and $\sigma_{k+1}^{\epsilon_1'}$, $\sigma_{k+3}^{\epsilon_2'}\in\widehat{B}$ representing $\sigma_{k+1}\in {\widehat B}_{k+l+2}$ and $\sigma_{k+3}\in {\widehat B}_{k+l+4}$ such that the sequence of the left hand side is consistent,